minsuukim/minsuukim.github.io/_pages/about.md

 - Combinatorial optimization (*e.g., Vehicle routing, scheduling, and graph covering*).
 - Alignment of large multimodal model (*Finetuning text-to-image model with human feedback*)
 - Alignment of large language model (*e.g., Red-Teaming with safety tuning, RLHF, amortizing chain-of-thought*)

+#### My research at master prieods.

+One surprising fact about my background is that I worked in hardware system design and analysis from 2020 to 2022 during my master's degree.
+My focus was on signal integrity and power integrity in 2.5D/3D semiconductor architectures, including high-bandwidth memory (HBM) modules.
+I developed advanced deep learning algorithms to automate and optimize hardware layout design and device placement.
+These experiences provided me with a deep understanding of computing systems and HBM, which are crucial for AI computing, as well as practical knowledge in using deep learning methods for hardware optimization challenges.

 ### Education